grafana/slo-workshop-breakouts/lab1/Cheatsheet.md

 #### Error Budget
 - Difference between perfect reliability and the SLO.
 - **E.g.,** With a 99.9% SLO, there’s a 0.1% error budget.

+#### #### Critical User Journeys (CUJs)
+- Essential user interactions with a product or service that are vital to achieving both user satisfaction and business objectives.
+CUJs are identified by examining:
+    * **User Goals:** The primary objectives or tasks that users aim to accomplish using the product or service.
+    * **User Pain Points:** The hurdles or obstacles users encounter that impede their progress toward reaching their goals.
+    * **Business Outcomes:** The key results or achievements that the business aims to realize, which are often directly influenced by user success in completing these journeys.
+- **E.g.,** For an e-commerce platform, a CUJ might be the end-to-end process of searching for a product, adding it to the cart, and completing the checkout process seamlessly.

 ## Benefits of Setting SLIs and SLOs
 #### Why is it important to set SLIs and SLOs?